French Acadian Grand Pré 1755 children's book reflects the World Humanitarian Refugee Crisis

 Volume 1: Cajun Dead et Le Walkin`Stick Version Français:

 Conventional logic might not readily reveal the next link in this chain of thought.
 One might ask, how can the empathetic potential of narratives relate to refugees?
 I propound upon this link, drawing upon the timeless Acadian children's tales documenting the distressing events entailing the Grand Pré Diaspora of 1755.
-These poignant tales that recount stories of displacement, deprivation, and deadly wars offer insightful parallels to our contemporary crisis that has uprooted millions from their homelands for the past 400,000 years.
+These poignant Acadian history narrative tales that recount stories of displacement, deprivation, and deadly wars offer insightful parallels to our contemporary crisis that has uprooted millions from their homelands for the past 400,000 years.

 Theriault uses the Power of Storytelling to foster empathy.

 At first glance, the connection between the Acadian narratives of a bygone era and present-day refugee struggles may seem strained, even improbable.
 Still, a deeper probing unravels a rich tapestry of shared experiences and resilience.
 Though unique in their era, the 18th-century Canadian Maritime Provinces sagas are similar to the 21st-century Middle East, Africa, or Asia stories.
-These Acadian tales, steeped in the bitter realities of displacement and desperate struggle for survival, serve as an empathetic bridge to better understand and connect with the raw, naked humanity of people inextricably caught in today's refugee crises.
+These Acadian history narrative tales, steeped in the bitter realities of displacement and desperate struggle for survival, serve as an empathetic bridge to better understand and connect with the raw, naked humanity of people inextricably caught in today's refugee crises.

 Vol2: Cajun Dead et Le Walkin`Stick Bayou Teche a Saint Pierre et Miquelon